sauddy/DPNNet/README.md

 ArXiv Link : https://arxiv.org/abs/2007.13779

-To learn more about the application of netwrokplease refer to my blog post
+To learn more about the application of network please refer to my blog post

 https://sayantanauddy21.wixsite.com/sayantanauddy/research-blog